 2: Talk about strategy when it comes to data quality

-If you want to really grab the attention of the executives in the C-suite, start talking more about strategy and less about data quality (at least directly).
+If you want to really grab the attention of the executives in the C-suite, start talking more about strategy and less about good data quality (at least directly).
 Consider: “If we get better master data, we can get closer to our customers.”

 Or, is your company currently discussing ABM or AI?
 Then make sure your data quality concerns link back to those specific issues.